The connective Morava K-theory of the second mod p Eilenberg-MacLane space: The Adams spectral sequence for odd primes

-We already know the $P[v]$-free elements that survive.
-Since $z_{n+j+1}$ is not one of them but is a permanent cycle, we know that some $v^r z_{n+j+1}$ must be hit by a differential coming from an odd degree element.
+By Lemmas \ref{lem-E2} and \ref{limita}, we know that $z_{n+i+1}$ is a permanent cycle and that some $v_{n}^r z_{n+i+1}$ must be hit by a differential coming from an odd degree element.
+Remember that we are now working in $E_{\rho_{n}(i)+1}$.
+Furthermore, our proof that there are no other differentials than those specified shows that there are no differentials $d^r$ with $\rho_n(i)+1 < r < \rho_n(i+1/2)$.